frankvdh/Meerkat/README.md

 be further up the screen to give more warning of traffic approaching from behind.

 The background has some circles and lines to make it easier to estimate distance and direction.

-When other aircraft are detected within 20nm, a red "danger" circle is drawn around the phone's GPS location.
-The nearer any aircraft's position (not predicted or historical) is to your location, the heavier the border is drawn.
-There is currently no other warning.

 Each aircraft (or ADS-B-equipped ground vehicle or obstacle) is displayed as an icon depending on its GDL90 emitter type.
 Unknown types (typically when incomplete information has been received from the sender) are shown with a UFO icon.